Ectopic pancreatic tissue

 On upper gastrointestinal examination, an ectopic pancreas appears as an extramucosal, smooth, broad-based lesion either along the greater curvature of the gastric antrum or in the proximal duodenum.

-In 45% of the cases of ectopic pancreas discovered on upper gastrointestinal examination, the ectopic pancreatic tissue contains a central small collection of barium, i.e. a central niche or umbilication, indicative of the rudimentary duct’s draining orifice 2.
+In 45% of the cases of ectopic pancreas discovered on upper gastrointestinal fluoroscopic examination, the ectopic pancreatic tissue contained a central small collection of barium, i.e. a central niche or umbilication, indicative of the rudimentary duct’s draining orifice 2.
 It is this finding that is diagnostic of ectopic pancreatic tissue.

 Contrast enhanced CT may show a homogeneously enhancing tissue (similar to normal pancreas) or cystic area (acinar component or pseudocyst).